izikeros/blog/content/pages/about.md

 image: /images/img2.jpg
 ---

  My name is Krystian Safjan, I live in beautiful Wrocław, Poland.
-I'm a husband, father consultant and researcher (in that order).
+I'm a husband, father and researcher (trying to keep that order).
 If you are looking for someone who can explain and advice how Machine Learning can add value to your bussiness - let's get in touch.